ckann10/ckkpersonalwebsite/research.md

 title: Research
 ---

 Feel free to explore some of my past and present research!
-TaDAAAA

 ![Cassie](Ames_Robotics_Lab-CASSIE-8211.jpg)